aoligama/aoligama/README.md

 ## Hi, there! 👋

 My name is Amanda and I'm a Front-End developer 👩🏻‍💻.
-I'm from Brazil, living in São Paulo and currently working at KoreConX (Canadá).
+I'm from Brazil, living in São Paulo and currently working at KoreConX (Canada).
 I am always open to collaborating on projects and innovative/disruptive ideas.

 ##### BIO